Cite this

 7 Numerical optimization of channel input distribution

-Computing the optimal input distribution for a noisy channel can be used not only to design encoders that provide maximal information throughput, but also to figure out what the channel’s capacity is.
+Computing the optimal input distribution for a noisy channel can be used not only to design encoders that provide maximal information throughput, but also to compute the channel’s capacity.
 In some cases we may be able to use analytical properties of the channel (e.g. Gaussian noise with zero mean known variance) to perform this computation.
 In other cases, we can find this distribution by maximizing the channel’s mutual information with respect to the input probabilities ([2] p169).
 Mathematically:

 \[\begin{aligned} \mathbf{p}_{\mathrm{X}}^* = \underset{\mathcal{P}_{\mathcal{X}}}{\arg \max} \: I(\mathrm{X}; \mathrm{Y}) \\ C = \underset{\mathcal{P}_{\mathcal{X}}}{\max} \: I(\mathrm{X}; \mathrm{Y}) \\ \end{aligned}\]